purpose of ECE 472 is to introduce to students the subject of Power System

 principles of existing schemes which are practiced by the relay engineer.

-of protection schemes to components of the power system such as transformers,
+of protection schemes to components of the power system such as

-buses, transmission lines, generators, reactors, capacitors, and motors
+transformers, buses, transmission lines, generators, reactors, capacitors,

-relaying and adaptive protection will be discussed.
+computer relaying and adaptive protection will be discussed.

 topic of Power System Stability will be introduced by describing the